chill117/sequel/readme.md

 })
 ```

-If we attempt to create a new widget without a name:
+Attempting to create a new widget without a name:
 ```js
 Widget.create({}).complete(function(errors, widget) {